-A sponsorship is a mutually beneficial exchange between the Hamilton Public Library and an outside organization, in which an external party makes a contribution of cash or in-kind goods or services to the Library in return for recognition, acknowledgements or other considerations.
+A sponsorship is a mutually beneficial exchange between the Hamilton Public Library and an outside organization, in which an external party contributes cash or in-kind goods or services to the Library in return for recognition, acknowledgements or other considerations.
 Sponsors receive a benefit of reciprocal value in return for their support and contribution.

 Sponsors are required to have sponsorship agreements and need to align with our policies and practices and do not imply endorsement of products by the Library.
-Sponsors may not influence the goals and objectives of Library programs.
-Entering into sponsorship agreements does not suggest endorsement of products or services by Hamilton Public Library.

-The Library reserves the right to immediately terminate an existing sponsorship if the sponsor uses Hamilton Public Library's name outside the parameters of the agreement, without prior consent, or if the sponsor develops a public image inappropriate to the Library's service and philosophy.
+The Library reserves the right to immediately terminate an existing sponsorship if the sponsor uses Hamilton Public Library's name outside the parameters of the agreement without prior consent or if the sponsor develops a public image inappropriate to the Library's service and philosophy.
 In case of a change in ownership or name or both of a sponsor during the term of the agreement, Hamilton Public Library reserves the right to immediately cancel the agreement if the new organization fails to meet any of the principles or conditions outlined in this policy or in the contractual agreement.